Krishnatripathi09/Node-Js-Project-Repo/README.md

     res.send("send the response )
   },

-  function which actually send the response back are known as response handlers
+  function which actually send the response back are known as response handlers.

+  To export anything in node js as default export we have to export it using module.exports={adminAuth} then we can import it like  const { adminAuth } = require("./middlewares/auth");